gsinclair/lbt/DEVELOPMENT.md

 This is a minor thing, but the messages like "Skipping non-draft content" could go inside a frame, maybe be centered, and have a little LBT logo.
 And a better colour than stark red.
 For the logo, I'm thinking of a small-caps LBT inside a rectangle.

+## Handle vector formatting in-house; don't use packages (May 2025)

+A recent commit introduced \lbtUnderTilde for vector formatting, and got rid of the 'accents' package.
+I'd like to do the same with arrows above.
+Lose the esvect package and implement \lbtOverArrow.